-Support will not normally exceed one (1) year and applicants should submit proposals focused and compatible with this time frame.
 The continuation of funding within this period will be subject to periodic project review after the submission of satisfactory progress reports, which are required at six-monthly intervals.

-Reporting is an important requirement of FightMND Fellowships (see Terms and Conditions 15).
-Please consider this when planning your research and experiments.
+Reporting is an important requirement of FightMND Care Research Grants (see Terms and Conditions 1.1 and 15).
+Please consider this when planning your experiments and project timelines.